peterhinch/micropython-micro-gui/README.md

 is displayed when a screen initialises, or if it changes in response to a user action.
 Use in animations is questionable.

 See `gui/demos/bitmap.py` for a usage example.
-Files must be copied from `gui/fonts/bitmaps/` to the root directory of the device.
+Example bitmaps are in `optional_extras/bitmaps/`.
+This directory structure should be copied to the device.

 ###### [Contents](./README.md#0-contents)